charleskoehl/parsimonious/README.md

 <a name="module_Parsimonious..Parsimonious+objPick"></a>

 #### parsimonious.objPick(parseObj, keys) ⇒ <code>object</code>
-Get some columns from a Parse object and return a javascript object
+Get some columns from a Parse object and return them in a plain object.

 **Kind**: instance method of [<code>Parsimonious</code>](#module_Parsimonious..Parsimonious)
 **Params**